Descanonge/research_support/Administrative/Preparing_your_defense_guide.md

 **It is recommended to do this in advance!**
 Some times of the year can be busy and finding a room can be tricky.

-You can contact <isabelle.bauwe@sorbonne-universite.fr> it the UFR TEB.
+You can contact *REDACTED* of the UFR TEB.
 She manages the conference room of the UFR (46-00 2nd floor, for about 60 people?), but she can also help book a room elsewhere.

 Another nice choice is the lecture hall Charpak (22-33 at level 0, for about 60+ people?).
 It is managed by the LPNHE lab; you can ask for a reservation here: https://lpnhe.in2p3.fr/limesurvey/index.php.

 You can book other lecture halls in Jussieu (such as Astier or Durand in the Esclangon building, or any hall at the base of each tower).
 They generally have a good projection and sound system and can accommodate more people.
-You can do the reservation by contacting <sciences-DLM-planning@sorbonne-universite.fr>.
+You can do the reservation by contacting *REDACTED*

-Both the UFR room and Charpak hall should be equipped for video conferencing **but this is not the case for every room/lecture hall!** If not equipped, you must make an additional reservation for the equipment (microphones, camera), ask either Isabelle or sciences-DLM-planning.
+Both the UFR room and Charpak hall should be equipped for video conferencing **but this is not the case for every room/lecture hall!** If not equipped, you must make an additional reservation for the equipment (microphones, camera), ask either *REDACTED*.

 In any case it is best to check if everything is working before the defense.
 Ask if there are availabilities the days before, and make the reservation so that you have time to setup and check things before the defense.
 The Sorbonne website indicates that lecture halls are only available for 3 hours *but this is not the case*, tell them this is for a PhD defense and ask for a longer reservation.